 - Areca Palm (dypsis lutescens) -highly effective in removing carbon dioxide during the day.

-- Peperomia & Chinese Evergreen (Aglaonema) Pothos all of these plants emit a high oxygen content.
+- Peperomia, Chinese Evergreen (Aglaonema) and Pothos all emit a high oxygen content.

 - Boston Fern- natural air humidifier.

 - Gerbera Daisy – absorbs carbon dioxide and gives off oxygen at night which is said to improve your sleep.